tang-amy/GeisingerLab/TnSeq_Processing/circos_README.md

 cd ~
 mkdir circos
 ```
 2. Download the latest version of Circos on: http://circos.ca/software/download/.
-Move the .tgz file to the folder created in step 1.
+Move the .tgz file to the folder created in the previous step.

 3. Unpack the .tgz file (named circos-0.67-pre4.tgz for example):
 ```bash